Kate0x003b6f/KARTS/README.md

 # KARTS
 KARTS (Kate's Automated Ready-To-Ship) performs a series of transformations on EDI order data, from checking prices against a list and calculating ship dates to validating addresses in the FedEx API and sending emails.
-It also generates SQL statements to modify order data that exists outside of the Order_Import table, which is needed to fully complete an order record in the ERP and database combination used at TrippNT.
+It also generates SQL statements to modify order data that exists outside of the Order_Import table, which is needed to fully complete an order record in the ERP and database combination currently in use at TrippNT.

 KARTS has several subcomponents: